 Given the majority of San Franciscans are renters, Adam was able to play into the angst and frustration of many city residents.
 He also was able to connect with many frustrated homebuyers like himself.

-However, as of June 2020, SocketSite received 92,560 visitors 13 years later according to SimilarWeb.
-In other words, SocketSite’s traffic has declined by a whopping 70% since 2007.
+However, as of 2024, SocketSite receives only about 50,000 visitors a month, 16 years later according to SimilarWeb.
+In other words, SocketSite’s traffic has declined by a whopping 85% since 2007.

 The reason why SocketSite’s traffic has tanked is because SocketSite has been overly negative on San Francisco real estate since its founding.
 Instead of showing a balanced view or a true picture of the San Francisco real estate market, SocketSite will always pick out a negative story.